My parents were in the UK visiting from Australia so I offered to take them to Vienna for the Easter weekend.

 If you’re into churches there is the massive St Stephen’s cathedral and the nearby historic St Peter’s.
 You could easily spend a day wandering around the enormous Hofburg precinct, which also includes the famous Spanish Riding School with its striking white horses which you can see relaxing in their stables near Josefsplatz.

-6 Culture: When it comes to culture Vienna stacks up strongly against any city in the world.
-We spent a good few hours in the Albertina Museum where they currently have an extensive exhibition of the drawings of Gustav Klimt - the famous Austrian symbolist painter who specialised in the female body.
+When it comes to culture Vienna stacks up strongly against any city in the world.
+We spent a good few hours in the Albertina Museum where they had an extensive exhibition of the drawings of Gustav Klimt – the famous Austrian symbolist painter who specialised in the female body.

 To continue our Klimt education we also ventured out to the beautiful Belvedere Museum which has a massive collection of his work.
 My parents now love Gustav Klimt.